haider-rizvi-github/manipulator_ws/README.md

 # Robot Manipulator Project

 This repository contains a ROS2 project for a robot manipulator with visualization capabilities.
-The project includes both C++ and Python examples, along with a complete URDF description of the robot.
+The project includes both C++ and Python examples for simple publisher subscriber and parameter, along with a complete URDF description of the robot.

 ## Project Structure